Shades of brown: Peru

 This color was originally called Peruvian brown with the first recorded use in 1924 of Peruvian brown as a color name in English.

 The color name was changed to peru in 1987, when this color was formulated as one of the X11 colors, which in the early 1990s became known as the X11 web colors.

 Taupe

 The color taupe is a representation of the average color of the fur of the French mole.
 At a hue of 30, it is classified as an orange-brown.

 The color displayed at right matches the color sample called taupe referenced below in the 1930 book A Dictionary of Color.

 The first use of "taupe" as a color name in English was in the early 19th century (exact year is not known).

 Walnut brown

 Walnut brown is a dark brown color; a representation of the color made from walnut hulls.
 At a hue of 30, it is classified as an orange-brown.

 Chocolate

-Displayed at right is the color chocolate.
-At a hue of 31, it is classified as an orange-brown.
+The color chocolate has a hue of 31, and is classified as an orange-brown.

 Raw umber

-Displayed at the right is one version of the color raw umber.
-At a hue of 33, it is classified as an orange-brown.
+This version of the color raw umber has a hue of 33, and is classified as an orange-brown.